 Internal Audit staff have no direct responsibility or authority over any operational activities reviewed and would not relieve others of such responsibilities.
+Internal Audit manage a staff rotation process to ensure that independence is maintained.
 Internal auditors previously working in ALPI, but outside Internal Audit, will not perform or manage reviews in the business area for which they were previously responsible for a period of at least one year after the end of their role within the business.
 This excludes performing or managing reviews in similar business areas in other legal entities or operating units for which they were not previously responsible.
 Internal auditors on rotation from a business unit will not perform or manage reviews in the business area for which they were previously responsible.